 I’m an Arizona native who has lived in Phoenix for most of my life.
 I recently traveled around the world for a year documenting my favorite street food, budget restaurants, and travel tips.
 Now I’m back home continuing to write locally about great food and travel.

-All photos in this article are the property of A4A guest writer, Cameron Cobb.
+All photos in this article are the property of A4A guest writer, Cameron Cobb, except for the Pinterest image which is by David Mark from Pixabay.

 Pin it for the next adventure!